microsoft/BUILD25-LAB331/docs/docs/getting-started.md

 ### Create the .env file

-    1. **Rename** the `.env.sample` file to `.env`.

-        - Select the **.env.sample** file in the VS Code **Explorer** panel.
-        - Right-click the file and select **Rename**, or press <kbd>F2</kbd>.
-        - Change the file name to `.env` and press <kbd>Enter</kbd>.

-### Set Up Tavily API

-    1. Register for a [Tavily API key](https://tavily.com/) to enable web search capabilities.
-This API is essential for the web research integration in Labs 2 and 3.

-    2. Update the `.env` file in the project root with your Tavily API keys.
-Your file should now have the following line in it:

-    ```
-    TAVILY_API_KEY=your_tavily_api_key
-    ```
+1. Open a new terminal in VSCode.

+2. To create a `.env` file with the variables needed for this workshop click on the `instructions` tab in your Skillable lab manual.
+Click on the command under Lab Guide and patse it in the terminal.
+Press enter to run the command and follow the instructions.
+3. Check that your .env file has succesfully been created and contains some variables.
+If not ask a proctor for help.

+You can now begin with Lab 1!

 ## Workshop Materials

 This workshop is designed as a progressive series of labs, each building on the previous one:

-1. **Lab 1 (Reasoning & Model Thoughts)**: Learn how to stream the AI's thinking process in real-time and format final answers as bullet points.
+1. **Lab 1 (Reasoning & Model Thoughts)**: Learn how to stream the LLM's thinking process in real-time and format final answers as bullet points.

 2. **Lab 2 (Web Research Integration)**: Build a basic research system that generates queries, searches the web, and synthesizes the results.

 3. **Lab 3 (Research Reflection)**: Extend the research capabilities with knowledge gap identification and iterative research cycles.

-4. **Lab 4 (Launching Your Researcher)**: Deploy the research assistant as a web application with FastAPI and WebSockets for real-time updates.
+4. **Lab 4 (Launching Your Researcher)**: Deploy the research assistant as a web application with FastAPI.

 Each lab includes code samples, explanations, and challenges to extend your learning.

 ## Navigation

 Use the navigation menu on the left to move between labs.
-Each lab includes:

-- An overview of what you'll learn
-- Prerequisites specific to that lab
-- Detailed instructions with code samples
-- Explanations of key components
-- Challenges to extend your learning
-- Next steps to progress through the workshop

 ## Pro Tips